Grievances, Coverage Determinations & Appeals

 In order for us to cover a formulary exception, your doctor must provide a statement that says you have tried formulary alternatives in the same drug class and they didn’t work for you, or a medical reason why you can’t try the formulary alternatives in the same drug class.

 Coverage determination requests can be made in writing, by phone or by fax.
 Members can call Mercy Care Advantage Member Services at the numbers provided below to request a coverage determination or exception.
-You may also use the Request for Coverage Determination Form to submit your request.
+You may also use the Coverage Determination form to submit your request.

 Providers can call or fax a coverage determination or exception request to Mercy Care Advantage at the numbers below.
 A request for an exception needs to include a supporting statement from your doctor to provide the medical reasons for the drug requested.